 (30) Chile (6) – Impressions: Finally in this diary from Chile I will, as before, try to write down a few summarising views and impressions from what we experienced during our 43 days in Chile.

 Click to read the next chapter about the departure and first days in Rio.
-View Full Size Travel Map at Travellerspoint.
+View my Travel Map at Travellerspoint.

 In South America we visited ten of UNESCO’s World Heritage Sites.
-I am posting separate articles on all my visited sites, introduced here.
+I have posted separate articles on all my visited sites, introduced here.

 This copy of The South American Handbook was our invaluable source of information throughout our journey.
 It was very helpful, and upon returning home we sent them a letter with suggestions for improvements and corrections.

 The reader will in the subsequent 29 chapters notice how I at the time was preoccupied with taking notes of prices, addresses, bus companies, distances, etc.; in short making a collection of tips for sharing with fellow travellers.
 They all came in handy for others at the time, and we were grateful for any little piece of practical information we could get hold on from others.
-The state of the Internet was not very advanced back then.
+There was no Internet at that time.